thephpleague/period/usage.md

 //the duration between $orig and $other are equals but not the endpoints!!
 ~~~

-## Period as a Immutable Value Object
+## Modifying a Period object

-The `Period` object is an Immutable Value Object so any change to its property returns a new `Period` class.
+The `Period` object is an **immutable value object** so any change to its property returns a new `Period` class.
+If the return object can not be created the method will throw a `LogicException` exception.

 ### Period::startingOn($start)